+91 9212777224 Safari Booking

 Climate and Weather in Jim Corbett National Park

-Corbett National Park experiences a temperate climate with three primary seasons: Summer, Monsoon, and Winter.
+Jim Corbett National Park is located in the north Indian state of Uttarakhand and experiences a temperate climate with three primary seasons:

-During the Summer months (April - June), temperatures can become scorching around midday, but the early mornings and evenings offer excellent wildlife sightings.
-As wildlife seeks water sources during this time, encounters with various animals are frequent.
-However, with the heat and humidity occasionally surpassing 40°C and 90% respectively, it's essential to take precautions.
+During the Summer months (April - June), temperatures in the region can become scorching hot, with the best time for a jungle safari and wildlife exploration being around midday, since due to the hot season, animals can be spotted frequently near the water bodies within the park.
+However, with the heat and humidity occasionally surpassing 40°C and 90% respectively, it becomes essential to take precautions.

 The Monsoon season (commonly known as the rainy season) spans from mid-June to mid-September.
-During this period, the park remains closed due to inaccessible forest paths.
-Additionally, many wild animals engage in their mating rituals.
+During the monsoons however, the park remains closed since the forests become inaccessible due to rains, and is also an important season for the animals, as it is also the time for them to engage in their mating rituals.

 Winter (October - March) presents the most opportune time to visit Corbett National Park and observe its diverse wildlife.
 Temperatures during these months vary between 5°C and 20°C, with the sun casting a life-giving warmth, creating an incredibly pleasant ambiance.